Best Channel 4 dramas in November 2024

 Drama

-Why you should watch: Lol actress Vicky McClure might be more widely recognised for her turn in Line of Duty, but for This Is England ’86 she summoned a career-best performance laced with rage and devastating vulnerability as her character’s abhorrent father Mick returns home.The soundtrack kills, as you’d expect, while critics praised its humour and scrappy ensemble.
+Why you should watch: Vicky McClure might be more widely recognised for her turn in Line of Duty but she first found fame playing Lol in the This is England film, and subsequent series (three of them).
+In This Is England '86, she summoned a career-best performance laced with rage and devastating vulnerability as her character's abhorrent father Mick returned home.
+The soundtrack kills, as you'd expect, while critics praised its humour and scrappy ensemble.
+The sublime cast includes Stephen Graham, Joe Gilgun, and Michael Socha.
+It's not an easy watch at times, but it's well worth it.

 Available now